amaurygelin/cookiecutter-python/{{cookiecutter.project_name}}/README.md

 This is a little modification on the template of project **{{cookiecutter.project_name}}**.
 Just to be sure that cruft update works on target repos.

+This is another modif to test the skip feature of cruft update.